VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 Actor::spawnChildActor(actor, &positionedActor);
 ```

-Just as `Actor`s are not instantiated directly, but through the shown methods, they cannot be destroyed directly either.
+Just as [Actor](/documentation/api/class-actor/)s are not instantiated directly, but through the shown methods, they cannot be destroyed directly either.
 Instead, a special method that is safe has to be used:

 ```cpp
 if(NULL != childActor)